twolfson/dotfiles/README.md

 - Spectacles

 ## Workflow
+- Key repeat is set to very high
 - Use multiple monitors, layout to see everything at a glance
     - Move windows around via shortcuts; [Spectacles][] (Mac OS X), [wmctrl-pad][] (Gnome)
 - Create new files via a shortcut